Roaches? Gross! Why would I want dubia roaches in my house?

 Should I Gut-Load Dubia Roaches?

 Even though dubia roaches are nutritionally superior than crickets and superworms, it's still recommended to gut load them.
 Gut-loading is the process of feeding your feeder insects a nutritional meal, before feeding them to your beloved pet.
+And during the nymph stage of the dubia roach life cycle, they will be easy to gutload due to their voracious appetite.

 Normally, crickets need to be gut-loaded for 24 hours prior to feeding them to your pet.
 But dubia roaches are unique, because they have a long, 3 day digestive track.
 This means they can hold more nutritional food, offering more nutritional value.

 When you receive dubia roaches in the mail, you can keep them at room temperature.
 But don't let their temps get below 60 degrees, or they are likely to perish.
+And if you're attempting to start a dubia roach colony, you'll want to sustain temps above 85 degrees F, as stated in the paragraph above.

 Depending on which vendor you buy dubia roaches from, you can either store them in the container they are shipped in.
 Or, you can create your own enclosure.
 Large, plastic storage tubs, or glass aquariums will provide the best temporary home.
 Dubia roaches will not be able to climb the smooth walls, and will remain inside the container.